WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 #### Who did you help this week?
 * LCs friend with their survey
 * Helped to organise the scoping for Turing Way projects
+  * KW: SO SO HELPFUL!
 * Got to give good news on funding to a project
+  * KW: Really realy great - fingers are firmly crossed for the next stage!

 #### Who helped you this week?
 * TC with contract review!
+  * KW: So helpful!
-* CL reviewing OARF proposal
+* CL reviewing ORAF proposal
+  * KW: This is a really exciting plan - great work.
 * DG on reporting OABG - thought I was going to have to do it myself
+  * KW: What a success!
+Thank you DG!
 * Lab members on feedback on open research blurb

 #### What did you achieve?
 * TPS leadership call can move into the next phase!
 * Reviewed a contract I've been dragging my heels on (thank you TC)
 * Reports all requested
+  * KW: YAAAAAAY! 📝

 #### What bought you joy this week?
 * Documentation is awesome